tadas-subonis/dev-tasubo-com-blog/_posts/2020-06-15-underappreciated-superpower-a-look-into-useful-testing.md

         1. Data Access Layer

-The rule here is to create a test in such a layer where it would depend on as little stuff as possible while still capturing the original issue.
+The rule here is to create a test in a layer where it would depend on as little stuff as possible while still capturing the original issue.
 Basically, you want to go as deep as you can.
 If you weren't escaping the values correctly at the Data Access Layer, that's where the test should go.

-This is also a perfect opportunity to create missing tests for the *Repository* that I said you shouldn't worry about.
+This is also a perfect opportunity to create missing tests for the *Repository* (that's the data access layer) that I said you shouldn't worry about.

 # UI Testing